dewi-alliance/grants/README.md

 | Ongoing improvements for DeWi ETL                   | More dashboards and data analysis tools.
 Examples: how much data flowing through the network, how frequently, how many hotspots have transmitted data, geographic distribution of data transmission, transaction activity in DC and HNT burnt.
 | Rosetta Implementation                              | Add support for Helium to Rosetta.
 This will speed up integrations with exchanges and wallets.
 [Learn More](https://www.rosetta-api.org/).
 [Coinbase Implementation docs](https://github.com/coinbase/rosetta-specifications).
 | HNT browser wallet                                  | A user-friendly wallet for macOS and Windows.
 Priority for a Chrome browser extension.
 Also looking to add support to Ledger hardware wallet.
-| HNT mobile wallet.                                  | HNT wallet for iOS and Android
+| HNT mobile wallets.                                 | Add support for HNT on 3rd party mobile wallets, both iOS and Android
 | Manufacturer dashboard                              | Show units sold, online/deployed, HNT burnt
 | Documentation translation                           | Make docs.helium.com available in other languages (Mandarin, Spanish, Japanese, Korean)
 | Security and/privacy overview                       | Create educational content to help hosts understand how a hotspot will interact with their home network.
 [Example](https://m.media-amazon.com/images/G/01/sidewalk/final_privacy_security_whitepaper.pdf)